AVykhrystyuk/try-di/README.md

 Supports modern browsers, IE and Node.js.
 Provides modern ES2019 and CommonJS bundles, as well as legacy ones (ES5).

 [size limit]: https://github.com/ai/size-limit

+`TODO: more samples - how to verifyAll() and all possible ways to register deps`